Contextual hypotheses and semantics of logic programs: Abstract

 \section{Abstract}

 Logic programming has developed as a rich field, built over a logical substratum whose main constituent is a nonclassical form of negation, sometimes coexisting with classical negation.
-The field has seen the advent of a number of alternative semantics, with Kripke-Kleene semantics, the well founded semantics, the stable model semantics, and answer-set programming standing out as the most successful of all.
-We show that using classical negation only, all aforementioned semantics are particular cases of a unique semantics applied to a general notion of logic program possibly transformed following a simple procedure.
-The notions and results presented in this paper give a classical perspective on the field of logic programming and broaden its scope, as that simple procedure suggests a number of possible transformations of a logic program, that can be classified into families, some members of some of those families matching a particular paradigm in the field.
-The paper demonstrates that logic programming can be developed in such a way that negation does not present itself as an intrinsically complex operator, hard to interpret properly and that needs a complicated formal apparatus to be fully apprehended, but still in a way that accommodates the semantics that have put nonclassical negation at the center of their investigations.
+The field has seen the advent of a number of alternative semantics, with Kripke-Kleene semantics, the well-founded semantics, the stable model semantics, and the answer-set semantics standing out as the most successful.
+We show that all aforementioned semantics are particular cases of a generic semantics, in a framework where classical negation is the unique form of negation and where the literals in the bodies of the rules can be `marked' to indicate that they can be the targets of hypotheses.
+A particular semantics then amounts to choosing a particular marking scheme and choosing a particular set of hypotheses.
+When a literal belongs to the chosen set of hypotheses, all marked occurrences of that literal in the body of a rule are assumed to be true, whereas the occurrences of that literal that have not been marked in the body of the rule are to be derived in order to contribute to the firing of the rule.
+Hence the notion of hypothetical reasoning that is presented in this framework is not based on making global assumptions, but more subtly on making local, contextual assumptions, taking effect as indicated by the chosen marking scheme on the basis of the chosen set of hypotheses.
+Our approach offers a unified view on the various semantics proposed in logic programming, classical in that only classical negation is used, and links the semantics of logic programs to mechanisms that endow rule-based systems with the power to harness hypothetical reasoning.